Skip to main content

 • Saved the Graduate Route Visa for international students.

-• 3.1% increase to the maintenance loan.
+• A 3.1% increase to the maintenance loan.

-• Votes at 16 increasing electoral power for students and young people.
+• Votes at 16, increasing electoral power for students and young people.

-• Student protections limiting early sign-on and rent up front in the Renters Rights Bill.
+• Student protections limiting early sign-on and rent up front in the Renters' Rights Bill.

 Students' Union Neutrality Statement